dave2k77/fractional-calculus-library/docs/user_guide.rst

 .. code-block:: python

-   from hpfracc import caputo_integral
+   from hpfracc.core.integrals import CaputoIntegral

-   # Create Caputo fractional integral
+   # Create Caputo fractional integral (supports all orders α ≥ 0)
+   # For 0 < α < 1
+   integral_05 = CaputoIntegral(0.5)
+   result = integral_05(f, x)

+   # For α ≥ 1 (newly implemented)
+   integral_15 = CaputoIntegral(1.5)
-   result = caputo_integral(x, f(x), alpha)
+   result = integral_15(f, x)

-**Note**: Weyl and Hadamard integrals are available but require specific implementations.
-For now, use Riemann-Liouville and Caputo integrals which are implemented.
+**Note**: Caputo integral now supports all fractional orders α ≥ 0.
+For 0 < α < 1, it equals the Riemann-Liouville integral.
+For α ≥ 1, it uses a decomposition method.
+Weyl and Hadamard integrals are available but require specific implementations.

 Special Functions
 ~~~~~~~~~~~~~~~~